-Spectre is an entertaining Bond film, and the theme of popular skepticism toward an international intelligence cooperative is timely, perhaps even prescient, however the film falls short of other better Bond films.
+Spectre is an entertaining Bond film, and the theme of popular skepticism toward an international intelligence cooperative is timely, perhaps even prescient, however the film falls far short of other better Bond films.
 The reintroduction of SPECTRE and Blofeld was a nice touch, but far more could have been done for Bond fans -Blofeld was surprisingly underwhelming and boring.
 I would have liked to see the movie Sam Mendes wanted to make instead.
 Even the theme song by Sam Smith is just terrible (for some reason the team at Eon rejected Radiohead’s inspiring song “Spectre”).
-At least the opening scene during the Dia de los Muertos celebration in Mexico is far and away the most amazing scene in the movie, perhaps a pre-cursor to Sam Mendes’s follow-up masterpiece 1917, but much of the film is slow and drawn out.
+At least the opening scene during the Dia de los Muertos celebration in Mexico is far and away the most amazing scene in the movie, perhaps a pre-cursor to Sam Mendes’s follow-up masterpiece 1917, but much of Spectre is slow and drawn out.
 It is over 2.5 hours long and is filled confusing cliches and troubling plot-holes.